Andfos/purine_jumpers/README.md

 2. Obtain required bedfiles.
 Useful tools include the UCSC Table Browser and the MariaDB.

-    a) Obtain the intergenic regions.
+    a) Obtain the regions overlapping genes and save to a bed-file.
        We proceed first to the UCSC Table Browser located at `https://genome.ucsc.edu/cgi-bin/hgTables`.
 Here, we specify the
        following parameters: